ciprianiacobescu/XorValidatorRegistryUnofficial/README.md

 # Want ot appear on the list
 Create a issue on this repo.
+Remember to report telemetry - if you are not present in https://telemetry.polkadot.io/#list/SORA , you won't be added.

 # The BAD LIST